freebsd/freebsd-src/README.md

 Portable OpenSSH is built using autoconf and make.
 It requires a working C compiler, standard library and headers.

-``libcrypto`` from either [LibreSSL](https://www.libressl.org/) or [OpenSSL](https://www.openssl.org) may also be used.
+``libcrypto`` from one of [LibreSSL](https://www.libressl.org/), [OpenSSL](https://www.openssl.org), [AWS-LC](https://github.com/aws/aws-lc) or [BoringSSL](https://github.com/google/boringssl) may also be used.
 OpenSSH may be built without either of these, but the resulting binaries will have only a subset of the cryptographic algorithms normally available.

 [zlib](https://www.zlib.net/) is optional; without it transport compression is not supported.